astropy/astropy/docs/development/codeguide.rst

     `black <https://black.readthedocs.io/en/stable/>`_ code formatter.

-  * We recognize that sometimes ``black`` will autoformat things in undesirable ways e.g. matricies.
+  * We recognize that sometimes ``black`` will autoformat things in undesirable ways, e.g., matrices.
 In the cases that ``black`` produces undesirable code formatting, one can wrap code the code in ``# fmt: off`` and ``# fmt: on`` to disable ``black`` formatting.
 This should be done sparingly, and only when ``black`` produces undesirable formatting.

 * Our testing infrastructure currently enforces a subset of the PEP8 style guide.
-In addition these checks also enforce
+In addition, these checks also enforce
   `isort <https://pycqa.github.io/isort/>`_ to sort the module imports.

   * We provide a ``pre-commit`` hook which automatically enforces and fixes